ORGASME ANAL : on vous dit tout en 5 points clés

 • Breasts/perineum + anal → Activates more nerve endings.

-Fun fact : Many people achieve orgasm solely through anal stimulation thanks to this nerve connection!
+Fun fact: Many people reach orgasm solely through anal stimulation, thanks to this nerve connection!

 Our advice:

-• Talk with your partner(s): Say what you like, what you want to try, what you feel step by step, and debrief the experience.
+• Talk with yourself and/or your partner(s): Say what you like, what you want to try, what you feel step by step, and debrief the experience.

-• Stop at any moment: Discomfort = pause or change of approach.
+• Stop at any moment: Any discomfort = pause gold change of approach.

 OUR ULTIMATE CHECKLIST